CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: CARTOS Framework

-Subsequently, the device is powered down (after necessary JIT checkpoint operations), and the atomic task $\tau_h$ as well as other tasks are scheduled when the device is powered on.
+Subsequently, the device is powered down (after necessary JIT checkpoint operations for preempted non-atomic tasks).
+The atomic task $\tau_h$ as well as other tasks are scheduled when the device is powered on.
 It should be noted that such a proactive power-cycling sequence happens before reaching the low-voltage threshold.
 When the device reaches a low-voltage threshold, the device power cycling is managed by the JIT checkpointing service presented next.